 View course details in MyPlan: AFRAM 101

-AFRAM 150 Introduction to African American History (5) I&S
+AFRAM 150 Introduction to African American History (5) SSc

-Introductory survey of topics and problems in Afro-American history with some attention to Africa as well as to America.
-Basic introductory course for sequence of lecture courses and seminars in Afro-American history.
+Introductory survey of topics and problems in African American history with some attention to Africa as well as to America.
+Basic introductory course for sequence of lecture courses and seminars in African American history.
 Offered: jointly with HSTAA 150.

 View course details in MyPlan: AFRAM 150

 AFRAM 214 Introduction African American Literature (5) A&H, DIV

 Introduction to various genres of African American literature from its beginnings to the present.
 Emphasizes the cultural and historical context of African American literary expression and its aesthetics criteria.
 Explores key issues and debates, such as race and racism, inequality, literary form, and canonical acceptance.
 Offered: jointly with ENGL 258.

 AFRAM 220 African American Film Studies (5) A&H/SSc, DIV

 Examines the history and theory of African American filmmaking, introducing central political and aesthetic debates by way of different cinematic eras, genres, and filmmakers.
 Focuses primarily on black directors and producers independent and commercial contexts as they confront popular representations of U.S. blackness in their own cinematic practice.

 View course details in MyPlan: AFRAM 220